 Taught face-to face on the Christchurch campus 6 hours per week to mid-April, preparing students for the mental health clinical placement, which will be undertaken during the first semester.

-Required: Chambers M. (2017) Psychiatric and Mental Health Nursing: The craft of caring (3rd ed).
+Recommended: Chambers M. (2017) Psychiatric and Mental Health Nursing: The craft of caring (3rd ed).
 Apple Academic Publishing

 - Graduate Attributes Emphasised